Discover the best hidden spots for hiking and biking near Vacaville!

 You aren’t going to be able to crush a ton of hard problems here, but if you want a weekend filled with fun bouldering, this is the place to go.
 The Nut Tree Boulders are easily accessible and have a short approach, so if you don’t like trekking into your climbing areas, this is a good place for you.
 Most of the boulders range from about 10-20 feet, but some do go up to as high as 30, so if you are looking for highballs, you’ll find them here as well.

 There are no parking fees and there are several parking areas for the Browns Valley Open Space, so just look for the signs.
 For the Boxcar Woody Boulders, park along the road or near the church.
-You can get to the Hillcrest Boulders from Boxcar Woody or from Hillcrest Circle.
+You can get to the Hillcrest Boulders from Boxcar Woody or from Hillcrest Circle (please walk from designated parking area on Vaca Valley Parkway).
 The Woodcrest Boulders are off Woodcrest Drive, and you’ll park on the street next to a gate with a barbed wire fence behind it.